Sportsmanship and Competitive Event Resources

 4-H Sportsmanship Activity Series

 A series of activities that can be used at club meetings, events or other youth activities to create a better understanding of the concept of sportsmanship and begin practicing important sportsmanship skills.
+These activities, just 5-20 minutes in length, are great for club meetings or larger groups.

 - Sportsmanship: What is it?